These savory, very flavorful cabbage pancakes are served with a delightfully spicy dipping sauce.

 - Stir the egg mixture into the cabbage mixture.
 Mix well.

-- Heat a nonstick double burner griddle, or two large nonstick skillets over medium-high heat, 2-3 minutes.
+- Heat a nonstick double burner griddle or two large nonstick skillets over medium-high heat for 2-3 minutes.
 Add 1 tablespoon of oil to each skillet and brush to coat.

-- Scoop the mixture onto the griddle with a 4-tablespoon ice cream scoop (or measuring cup) per pancake.
+- Scoop the mixture onto the griddle using a 4-tablespoon scoop (or measuring cup) per pancake.
 Flatten with a spatula.

 Notes